Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 ### Q5: How will the implementation of this amendment affect existing tokens?
 **A5:** The implementation of this amendment will not retroactively affect existing tokens.
 It will apply to new token issuances going forward, allowing users to set limits on tokens created after the amendment is enacted.
 Existing tokens will continue to operate under the rules that were in place at the time of their issuance.

+### Q6: How does the `OutstandingAmount` get reduced?
+**A6:** When funds are sent back to the issuer, the `OutstandingAmount` in the `FToken` object will be reduced accordingly.
+This occurs during payment transactions where the issuer receives tokens back.
+There are also other transactions that can reduce the `OutstandingAmount`.